opatiny/react-chemistry/README.md

 # `react-mol-structures`
 Created using `react-create-app`.

-Responsive web app that returns possible molecular structures for an input molecular formula.
+Responsive web app that returns possible structures isomers for an organic molecule.

 ## [Use the app](https://opatiny.github.io/react-mol-structures/)